-How to pay your contribution
+15. How to pay your contribution

 Care homes ask the Council to pay the full cost of your care.
 We will then send you an invoice for your contribution every 12 months in April.
-You will also be sent a payment plan that lists your recommended 4 weekly payments.
+You will also be sent a payment plan that lists your recommended monthly payments.

 The easiest way to make your payment to the Council is by Direct Debit.
-Your contribution will be collected from your bank account every 4 weeks, in arrears.
+Your contribution will be collected from your bank account every month in arrears.
+Alternative payment plans such as weekly, fortnightly or 4-weekly are available on request.

-Alternatively, for payments to the Council, you can choose to pay by BACs payment (bank transfer); over the internet at www.redcar-cleveland.gov.uk, over the phone using a debit or credit card or in person at the post office with pay point outlets.
+Alternatively, for payments to the Council, you can choose to pay by BACs payment (bank transfer); over the internet at www.redcarcleveland.gov.uk, over the phone using a debit or credit card or in person at the post office with pay point outlets.
 Full details of payment methods are on the back of your invoice.

-Paying your contributions while you are in hospital or on holiday
+16. Paying your contributions while you are in hospital or on holiday